jackiehjm/stx-docs/doc/source/operations/k8s_cluster.rst

 	Delete a Helm chart’s user-overrides for a particular namespace.

 ``application-apply``
 	Apply or reapply the application manifest and Helm charts.
-This command will install or update the existing installation of the application based on its Armada manifest, Helm charts, and Helm charts’ combined system and user overrides.
+This command installs or updates the existing installation of the application based on its Armada manifest, Helm charts, and Helm charts’ combined system and user overrides.

 ``application-abort``
 	Abort the current application operation.

 ``application-update``
-	Update the deployed application to a different version
+	Update the deployed application to a different version.

 ``application-remove``
 	Uninstall an application.